Panasonic TZ100 vs Sony RX100 III

 |Canon G7 X Mark II« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X Mark II|

 |Canon G7 X« »||-||stereo||mono||-||-||micro||2.0||Y||Y||-||Canon G7 X|

 |Panasonic FZ1000« »||Y||stereo||mono||Y||-||micro||2.0||Y||Y||-||Panasonic FZ1000|

 Both the TZ100 and the RX100 III have been discontinued, but can regularly be found used on eBay.
 The RX100 III was replaced by the Sony RX100 IV, while the TZ100 was followed by the Panasonic TZ200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 Review summary: Panasonic TZ100 vs Sony RX100 III

 So how do things add up?
-Is there a clear favorite between the Panasonic TZ100 and the Sony RX100 III?
+Is the Panasonic TZ100 better than the Sony RX100 III or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).